MichelDucartier/ada-jekyll/index.md

 #### The love calculator between an actor and a role

-Although Bob really likes to play the villain (like his idol Christopher Lee), he knows that he can not play this persona for his entire carreer.
-Even Christopher Lee, the embodiment of villainess, played a good guy like Sherlock Holmes!
-In general, even if they have a preference towards some personas, actors sometimes need to act out of their comfort zone.
+Although Bob really likes to play the villain (like his idol Christopher Lee), he knows that he can not play this persona for his entire career.
+Even Christopher Lee, the embodiment of villains, played a good guy like Sherlock Holmes!
+In general, even if they have a preference towards some personas, actors sometimes act out of their comfort zone.
 Are they more successful when they play out of their comfort zone?
 To determine if an actor is out of his comfort zone **for a given role**, the MIP metric is not enough.

 Let's use Christopher Lee as our example once again but this time we will look at the genres that he plays.